Back to Blog Home

 A Guide to Logging and Debugging in Java

--
+Abdul D -

-Why Logging and Debugging Matter in Java
+Logging and Debugging in Java: Why Does it Matter?

-During the development of your program or scripts, you might rely on simple println() statements to trace program execution flows and identify issues in your code.
+During the development of your program, you might rely on simple println() statements to trace program execution flows and identify issues in your code.
 But as projects grow in size and complexity, print statements quickly become messy.
 A better approach to tracing program execution is logging, an approach that provides a consistent and organized way to track your application’s behavior, allowing you to systematically identify and resolve issues.

 In this guide, we’ll explore how to set up logging in Java, use essential debugging tools effectively, and apply best practices to create stable and maintainable applications.